 #1 - Intelligent Lease Processing Software

 First is Grooper, our intelligent document processing product.
-Configured to your specific document taxonomy needs and calibrated to oil and gas subject matter, Grooper rapidly converts digital documents into a machine-readable format, automatically classified and organized for immediate analysis.
+Configured to your specific document taxonomy needs and calibrated to oil and gas subject matter, Grooper digital oilfield data management rapidly convert digital documents into a machine-readable format, automatically classified and organized for immediate analysis.